Netrifier/Decting-If-you-are-online-or-offline-with-javascript/README.md

 # Decting If you are online or offline with javascript

-This is the code to the project
+This is the code to the project:- https://youtu.be/sSjnORLAz-A

 In this project I will show you how you can easily detect if you are online or offline with vanilla javascript.